MahmoudHegazi/Project-Linux-Server-Configuration/README.md

 6. do the same for student user
 7. chmod 700 .ssh
 8. chmod 644 .ssh/authorized_keys I aDownloaded the key from lighsail

+>  vi /etc/ssh/sshd_config
-9. vim /etc/ssh/sshd_config and then change Port 22 to Port 2200 , save & quit.
+and then change Port 22 to Port 2200 , save & quit.
+> i to insert then to edit this type of folder :wq = save and quit

 10. sudo service ssh restart